-What should you consider before deploying in the cloud?
+What should you consider before deploying in a cloud platform?

-For many enterprise cloud teams, upfront cloud costs can be a major obstacle.
+For many enterprise cloud teams, upfront costs of cloud services can be a major obstacle.
 But when it comes to your cloud deployment, it is important to consider long-term hardware costs.
-What happens when a server goes down?
+What happens when game servers goes down?
 What admin resources do you spend monitoring, upgrading, and installing new equipment?

 Also, where will you house your physical hardware?
 What would you be paying in rent?
 And who would have to go reboot the server if it went down?

 The truth is on day one, cloud game development will cost you more than on-premises.
 On day 90, 120, and 365 it is a different story.
 For many studios, a normal traffic period uses just 10% of server space and bandwidth.
 It is only during builds and scheduled releases that the other 90% is required.
 So being able to scale can reduce long-term costs.

 It is also vital to consider how much time your teams are spending waiting around for files and builds.
-Because if your developers are sitting idle waiting for feedback, it will only cost your team more in the end.
+Because if your game developers are sitting idle waiting for feedback, cloud services will only cost your team more in the end.

-One of the biggest concerns for game dev studios when it comes to the cloud is security.
+One of the biggest concerns for game dev studios when it comes to a cloud platform is security.
 On-premises solutions historically have been easier to lock down.
 But when the world went remote, studios needed to weigh security and accessibility when it came to their teams.

 Cloud providers offer several features that can protect your infrastructure and source code.
 These cloud services are audited and maintained on a regular basis, ensuring that your cloud deployment is protected.
 No matter your provider, use best practices to lockdown access through an Identity Provider (IdP).Back to top